Ktwsz/mors/readme.md

 ```

 This command will help you identify where MiniZinc searches for stdlib and solvers.

+If you want to manually specify the paths, use flags `--stdlib-dir` and `--search-dir`.

 You can also refer to MiniZinc documentation [Configuration files](https://docs.minizinc.dev/en/stable/command_line.html#configuration-files)